 Adenosine plays an important role in biochemical processes, such as energy transfer — as adenosine triphosphate (ATP) and adenosine diphosphate (ADP) — as well as in signal transduction as cyclic adenosine monophosphate, cAMP.
 It is also an inhibitory neurotransmitter, believed to play a role in promoting sleep and suppressing arousal.
 Adenosine also plays a role in regulation of blood flow to various organs through vasodilation.
 Pharmacological effects Adenosine is an endogenous purine nucleoside that modulates many physiological processes.
 In the USA, Adenosine is marketed as Adenocard.
 Adenosine receptors All adenosine receptor subtypes (A1, A2A, A2B, and A3) are seven-transmembrane-spanning G-protein-coupled receptors.
 Anti-inflammatory properties A New Way To Breach The Blood-brain Barrier.

+Breaching the blood-brain barrier: Researchers may have solved 100-year-old puzzle.
 Cornell University researchers may have solved a 100-year puzzle: How to safely open and close the blood-brain barrier so that therapies to treat Alzheimer's disease, multiple sclerosis and cancers of the central nervous system might effectively be delivered.
 (Journal of Neuroscience, Sept.
 14, 2011.)
 The researchers found that adenosine, a molecule produced by the body, can modulate the entry of large molecules into the brain.
-For the first time, the researchers discovered that when adenosine receptors are activated on cells that comprise the blood-brain barrier, a gateway into the blood-brain barrier can be established.
-Breaching the blood-brain barrier: Researchers may have solved 100-year-old puzzle